Alternative names: Harbour east

 Site Hazards: Current, surf, Surge, Slippery entry, Council parking charges if you don’t display a ticket

-Mobile Network service: Need to walk to top of Hill for good service, only 1 or 2 bars in Harbour area
+Mobile Network service: Need to walk to the top of the Hill for good service, only 1 or 2 bars in the Harbour area

 Other comments: If you are far from St Abbs phone the harbour master on 07881767587 and check the conditions.

-Thanks To: Maximilian Ruffert for the excellent dive chart.
+Thanks To: Keith Waugh for the excellent dive map.

 Created by: Chris Reid